muzzammil022/linear-clone/README.md

 ## 🙏 Acknowledgments

 - Inspired by [Linear](https://linear.app/) for their beautiful design
+- Built with [Astro](https://astro.build/) for optimal performance
-- Built as part of a coding challenge
+- Built as part of a coding challenge/learning project